 The District participates in federally funded Pell Grants, SEOG Grants, Federal Work-Study, and Stafford Loan programs, as well as other programs funded by the Federal government.
 Financial aid to students is either reported as operating expenses or scholarship allowances, which reduce revenues.
 The amount reported as operating expense represents the portion of aid that was provided to the student in the form of cash.
-These programs are audited in accordance with the Single Audit Act Amendments of 1996, and the U.S. Office of Management and Budget's revised Circular A-133, Audits of States, Local Governments and Non-Profit Organizations, and the related Compliance Supplement.
-During the years ended June 30, 2015 and 2014, the District distributed \$2,744,863 and \$2,272,868 in direct lending through the U.S. Department of Education.
+These programs are audited in accordance with the Single Audit Act Amendments of 1996, and Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements of Federal Awards (Uniform Guidance), Audits of States, Local Governments and Non-Profit Organizations, and the related Compliance Supplement.
+During the years ended June 30, 2016 and 2015, the District distributed \$3,722,122 and \$2,744,863 in direct lending through the U.S. Department of Education.
 These amounts have been included as revenues and expenses within the accompanying financial statements.
 The amounts are also included on the Schedule of Expenditures of Federal Awards.